 Physician-Owned and Led

 MANA clinics are independent, physician-owned practices.
-As a physician-owned practice, our physicians can focus on compassionate, quality patient care and retain the personal clinic environment.
+Our physicians can focus on compassionate, quality patient care and retain the personal clinic environment.
 Physicians make decisions that shape excellent patient care in our practices.

 By working together, MANA physicians can responsibly manage the costs associated with health care, improve our practice efficiencies, and enhance overall care for patients.
 A board of directors elected by the physicians from each department governs our patient-focused practices and policies.
 The board is advised and assisted by four principal leaders: Jason Wilson, Chief Executive Officer; Paula Maxwell, Chief Operating Officer; John Jordin, Chief Informational Officer; and Terry Hurt, Chief Financial Officer.
 Meet our board of directors and management team

 MANA physicians and clinics have a reputation for excellence as leaders in the healthcare community for over 60 years.